rbckmlkrck/ulibrary-frontend/README.md

 # University Library - Frontend

 This is the frontend for the University Library system, built with React, TypeScript, and Vite.
+It uses [Tailwind CSS](https://tailwindcss.com/) and [daisyUI](https://daisyui.com/) for a clean, modern, and themeable user interface.

 ## Features